thomwiggers/thomwiggers.nl/content/publication/bsc-src-paper/index.md

 # Publication name and optional abbreviated version
 # i.e. published in
-publication = "Student Undergraduate Research E-Journal!, Volume 1"
+publication = "Student Undergraduate Research E-Journal"
-#publication_short = "In *SURE!*"
+#publication_short = "Student Undergraduate Research E-Journal"

 # Abstract and optional short version
 abstract = "Prøst was a contestant in the CAESAR competition for Authenticated Encryption.
 I optimised Prøst for the ARM11 microprocessor architecture.
 By trying to find a provably minimal program for one of the sub-operations, I found a new approach to implementing MixSlices, one of the sub-operations in Prøst's permute function.
 This new implementation has 33% fewer arithmetic operations than the original version.
 Using this result and by implementing Prøst in assembly and applying micro-optimisations, a performance gain of 28% to 48% was achieved." abstract_short = ""

 # Featured image
 #image_preview = ""

 # Associated projects